Dave864/rshell/src/README.md

   		return 0;
   	}
   ```
-  In the first call to `strtok` the first token is found to be "Root".
+  In the first call to `strtok`, the first token is found to be "Root".
 The function then removes the token and
   the delimiter from the `str` argument and saves this new string for later use.
   ```
   char *first_token = strtok(example_2, "a");